geotrev/undernet/undernet.wiki/Buttons.md

 <input type="button" class="wide" value="Submit" />
 ```

+### Default Button States

+`$button-default` is a map defining states for the base button.
+It accepts custom CSS for each state.

 ### Button Sizes

 Defined in `$button-sizes` is a list of classes mapped to padding and font-sizes to modify your buttons.
-You can add other custom CSS properties here, as well, in sass' `key: value` format.
+It accepts custom CSS for each size.

 ```html
 <button class=“small”>Submit</button>